polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-other-chains/prepare-a-local-relay-chain.md

    Because both validators are running on a single local computer it isn't necessary to specify the `--bootnodes` command-line option and the IP address and peer identifier of the first node.
    The `bootnodes` option is necessary if you want to connect nodes that run outside of the local network or nodes that are not identified in the chain specification file.

-For this tutorial, your final chain spec filename **must** start with `rococo` or the node will not know what runtime logic to include.

 ## Where to go next